 - F) Combination of hopper and casement windows

-Single hung window and double hung window belong among the most affordable.
+Single-hung windows and double-hung windows belong among the most affordable.
 They consist of two window sashes, one on top of the other one.
-In case of single hung window, it is only the bottom sash that can move up and down, while the double hung window can be open using any of them, as both bottom and top sashes can move and slide behind each other.
-Single hung windows are cheaper, however the double hung windows are easier to clean and in some cases you can also tilt the sashes, enabling even more accurate setting of the ventilation.
+In the case of a single hung window, only the bottom sash can move up and down, while the double hung window can be open using any of them, as both the bottom and top sashes can move and slide behind each other.
+Single-hung windows are cheaper.
+However, the double-hung windows are easier to clean, and in some cases, you can also tilt the sashes, enabling an even more accurate setting of the ventilation.

 The cheapest among window types is fixed window.
 Non-operational, its main purpose is to bring light inside.
-An advantage of fixed window is a firm unit, which is sealed directly into the window form in a wall thus preventing heat losses.
-They can also behave as a structural element, which can be useful for your micro homes, however it is important to make sure you have other ways of ventilation, as fixed window is not openable.
-One subcategory of fixed window is a picture window.
-It has smaller, low profile frame in order to maximize the glass space and support unobstructed view, because it is often large and placed overlooking a nice scenery.
+An advantage of a fixed window is a firm unit, which is sealed directly into the window form in a wall, thus preventing heat losses.
+They can also behave as a structural element, which can be useful for your micro homes.
+However, it is important to make sure you have other ventilation methods, as the fixed window is not openable.
+One subcategory of the fixed window is a picture window.
+It has a smaller, low profile frame to maximize the glass space and support the unobstructed view because it is often large and placed overlooking nice scenery.

 Bay small house window

-Bay window projects out of the wall, creating a kind of shell bulging outside and adding more space to the interior.
-It can be either full height bay increasing the floor area or smaller one, whereby you gain a space to fill in with seating or shelves; this small version of bay window is mostly used on tiny homes, while the bigger size is typical for family houses for example in England.
-One type of bay window is called bow window.
-It does not consist of several flat windows but of custom curved windows put together to create a circular shape.
-It is rare and more expensive option.
+Bay window projects out of the wall, creating a shell bulging outside and adding more space to the interior.
+It can be either a full-height bay increasing the floor area or a smaller one.
+You gain a space to fill in with seating or shelves; this small bay window is mostly used on tiny homes, while the bigger size is typical for family houses, for example, in England.
+One type of bay window is called a bow window.
+It does not consist of several flat windows but custom curved windows to create a circular shape.
+It is a rare and more expensive option.
 The window-type bay & bow replacement windows is a very good choice to have a perfect view of the garden.

-Very common in big part of Europe are casement windows, although they are one of the most expansive when it comes the operational windows types.
+Ubiquitous in big parts of Europe are casement windows, although they are one of the most expansive when it comes to operational windows types.
 They are attached to the window frame with hinges that swing to the side and enable us to be open it entirely.
-That can be advantage when it comes to ventilation and fresh air, but you need to be careful with cross breeze appearing when tow casement windows placed opposite each other in one space are open.
-Also thanks to fewer pieces and breaks in between them, casement windows have good insulating properties.
+That can be an advantage for ventilation and fresh air, but you need to be careful with cross breeze appearing when two casement windows placed opposite each other in one space are open.
+Also, thanks to fewer pieces and breaks in between them, casement windows have good insulating properties.

 Awning and hopper window

-Awning and hopper window could be also considered a subcategory of the casement windows, because they are attached with hinges too, but they usually do not open fully.
-Both are well suitable for tiny houses or small cabins, they are good insulators thanks to sealing right against the frame and practical for small rooms, as they take none or very little of interior space when opened.
-Awning windows are attached at the top and lean out at the bottom towards outside, so they can stay open even during rain without having water coming in.
-Therefore they may be useful for micro house as well.
-Hopper window on the contrary is connected to the wall on the bottom with the top opens towards the interior and is great for ventilation.
+Awning and hopper windows could also be considered a subcategory of the casement windows because they are attached with hinges too, but they usually do not open fully.
+Both are well suitable for tiny houses or small cabins; they are good insulators thanks to sealing right against the frame and practical for small rooms, as they take none or very little of interior space when opened.
+Awning windows are attached at the top and lean out at the bottom towards the outside, so they can stay open even during rain without having water coming in.
+Therefore, they may be useful for the micro house.
+On the contrary, the Hopper window is connected to the bottom with the top opens towards the interior and is great for ventilation.

-Sliding window consists of two sections of single windows, whereby one slides horizontally behind the other one to open or close, due to which it is not possible to open it entirely.
-However sliding window does not take up much vertical space and makes the room look taller, while still keeping the same ventilation as a hung window would.
-This provides more space on the wall beneath it left.
-Together with the fact that opening it does not require any additional space, as it does not swing inside the room, it makes sliding window very practical for small spaces such as tiny house or wooden cottage.
+The sliding window consists of two sections of single windows, whereby one slides horizontally behind the other to open or close.
+It is not possible to open it entirely.
+However, the sliding window does not take up much vertical space and makes the room look taller while still keeping the same ventilation as a hung window would.
+This provides more space on the wall beneath its left.
+The fact that opening it does not require any additional space, as it does not swing inside the room, makes sliding windows very practical for small spaces such as a tiny house or wooden cottages.

-Skylight windows are installed in a roof in similar way as a roof vent.
-Some are operational, so they can contribute to ventilation and bringing the fresh air inside, while others are fixed and only bring the light in.
-Skylight windows are useful solution in spaces where there are limited window options on exterior walls and they can provide very nice view over the sky and stars, which makes them popular in modern architecture.
-However they are among the expensive types of window and their installation is more complicated.
+Skylight windows are similarly installed in a roof as a roof vent.
+Some are operational to contribute to ventilation and bring the fresh air inside, while others are fixed and only bring the light in.
+Skylight windows are useful solutions in spaces where there are limited window options on exterior walls.
+They can provide a very nice view over the sky and stars, making them popular in modern architecture.
+However, they are among the expensive types of windows, and their installation is more complicated.

 - A) Window shutters – Extended hinge details

-- B) Shutter frame anchored to window frame and wall stud
+- B) Shutter frame anchored to the window frame and wall stud

 - C) When opened, shutters can be fixed by an eye and hook latch